 What to Do About Stress

 - Breathe Deeply: Focusing on breathing deeply is a quick and effective stress management tool because it can slow the heartbeat and stabilize blood pressure.
 The best thing about this method is that it is free and can be done anywhere.
-The end of this Huffington Post article describes a quick breathing exercise.
-You might also consider making conscious deep breathing a daily practice for maximum benefits.

 - Try Yoga: Yoga is an integrative mind-body practice that incorporates physical exercise, meditation, and controlled, conscious breathing, so it comes as no surprise that it has been shown to reduce stress, lower blood pressure, and help relieve chronic pain, depression, anxiety, and insomnia.